Failure is a heavy word. It has crushed a lot of dreams and a lot of great ideas before they could come to life.

 For the first time ever I ended up getting a supplementary pass for Accounting (as I scored 49% instead of 50% and above).
 I was mortified.

-Supplementary pass means when you get between 45-49% for a module so the university allows you to rewrite that exam without having to repeat the semester.
+Supplementary pass means when you get between 45-49% for a module and the university allows you to rewrite that exam without having to repeat the semester.

-After this, I became more focussed, studied hard and passed my supplementary exam and I was able to still graduate with the rest of my class and completed my Bachelors in Accounting degree.
+After this, I became more focussed, studied hard and passed my supplementary exam and I graduated with the rest of my class and completed my Bachelors in Accounting degree.

 Having now completed my Bachelors in Accounting degree, I could get my 4 years of articles signed off (my articles was initially a contract for 5 years, however, as I got my degree after 4 years, I had the last year of my articles written off as Grant Thornton was happy with my contribution).